 Now we have reached my machine and I love it, the Dell XPS 13.

 The laptop comes with an 11th Generation, Intel Core i7-1185G7 Processor and a stunning 1920 x 1200 pixels display with almost no edge.
-This slim gadget measures just 58 mm in width and a little under 3 pounds (1.3kg).
+This slim gadget measures just 58 mm in width and is a little under 3 pounds (1.3kg).

 This model of the Dell XPS features an Anti-Reflective 500-Nit Display.
 This means that not only will your words jump off the screen at you, that cheeky Netflix episode you may watch to celebrate another great day of writing under your belt will look great too.